Audit Committee Charter

 - Open communication among the independent auditors, the internal audit department, the officers and employees of the Company responsible for managing the Partnership (collectively, "Management") and the Board; and

-- Risk assessment and risk management policies.
+- Health, safety and environmental ("HS&E") risk assessment and risk management policies.

 To carry out these responsibilities, the Board believes the duties and responsibilities of the Audit Committee should remain flexible in order to best deal with changing conditions and to enable it to assure the Board that the Partnership's financial systems and reporting practices are in accordance with all requirements.